Published: October 25, 2018 • Last updated: June 23, 2020 at 17:00 pm

 Some are okay if you have a credit card with a zero balance on it, and if you are not using it at the time of filing, and while waiting for approval of your consumer proposal, they may allow you to keep it.

-Now keep in mind even if this is your situation, there is nothing to stop your card issuer from canceling your card, even if it is in perfect standing.
+Now keep in mind even if this is your situation, there is nothing to stop your card issuer from cancelling your card, even if it is in perfect standing.

 There is a decent chance they will find out about your consumer proposal (via a soft inquiry on your personal credit history) and for many card issuers, that’ll do it.
 Your card will be toast.

-When you file your consumer proposal, you’ll wait forty-five (45) days after you file to find out if your creditors accept your proposal as offered.
+When you file your consumer proposal, you’ll wait forty-five (45) days after you have filed to find out if your creditors accept your proposal as offered.

 Once the terms of your consumer proposal have been accepted and approved in court, in my view you are free to turn your attention to rebuilding your credit score with new credit cards too.